tobua/numic/README.md

 ### `numic native`

 Generate or recreate native `/ios` and `/android` folders.
 Use this command to upgrade the native code.
+This also runs during project installation.
+Use the `--debug` flag to print template generation output, the `--version 0.X.Y` flag to override use of the installed React Native version to generate the template or the `--appName MyApp` flag to specify the name with which the template is generated.

 ### `numic patch`